Hollywood (1923 film)

-Hollywood is a 1923 American silent comedy film directed by James Cruze, co-written by Frank Condon and Thomas J. Geraghty, and released by Paramount Pictures.
+Hollywood is a 1923 American silent comedy film directed by James Cruze, adapted by Thomas J. Geraghty from a short story by Frank Condon, and released by Paramount Pictures.
 The film is a lengthier feature follow-up to Paramount's own short film exposé of itself, A Trip to Paramountown from 1922.

 The film has become famous as having featured cameos of more than fifty famous Hollywood stars.
-However, the film is now considered a lost film.

 Plot

 Angela Whitaker is a young unknown who comes to Hollywood to become an actress, and brings her grandfather, Joel Whitaker.
 At the end of the first day, she has not found work, but her grandfather has found work.